-As of May 2016, there are two great ape ultrasound papers in the works.
-One is in press and the other is in preparation for publication.
-In the meantime, we recommend the American Society of Echocardiography’s guidelines and the British Society of Echocardiography’s paper on ideal ultrasound cardiac imaging.
+The GAHP has published a guide to echocardiography in great apes in the Journal of Zoo and Wildlife Medicine (Boyd et al. 2019 JZWM).
+If you do not have access to JZWM articles, please email email@example.com for an author’s copy.
+We also recommend reviewing the American Society of Echocardiography’s guidelines and the British Society of Echocardiography’s paper on ideal ultrasound cardiac imaging.
 For training and body positioning advice for obtaining images, our GAHP ultrasound advisors, Leann Beehler and Bobbie Boyd, are available to answer questions by phone or email.
 Please send a message to firstname.lastname@example.org to get in contact with them.

 How does anesthesia affect cardiac measurements and exam interpretation?

 Drugs that are frequently used for immobilization of the great apes include ketamine, with or without adjunct tranquilizer (such as midazolam or other benzodiazepine); Telazol™, a proprietary mixture of tiletamine and zolazepam (also referred to Zoletil in other countries); and medetomidine, in combination with either Telazol™ or ketamine.
 All of drugs / drug combinations generally provide safe and effective immobilizations, however alpha-2 agonists (e.g. medetomidine) may present a significant risk to apes that are predisposed to or already have cardiovascular disease.